kenedyivan/rosget-agencies/README.md

 # rosget-agencies
-a web system for managing logistics
+This is a web system for managing and tracking the logistics business of a company called rosget agencies